oks-erm/quiz-time/README.md

 ## Manual Testing

-Design was tested manually in three browsers: Chrome, Firefox and Safari on Desktops, tablets and multiple mobile devices (macOS and Android).
+Design was tested manually in three browsers:
+- Chrome,
+- Firefox
+- Safari

+on multiple devices:
+- mobile devices
+    - iPhone 12,
+    - iPhone XR,
+    - Samsung Galaxy S20
+- tablets
+    - iPad Air
+- laptops
+    - MacBook Air 13',
+    - MacBook Pro 16',
+    +  +desktop screen 24'

 Certain minor differences were detected, but no issues affecting the overall performance.

 ### Bugs detected:
 For one of the Android devices the website was flickering with all the screen instead of css animation.
-I was not able to approach it, bacause I was not able to replicate it on my devices.
+I was not able to approach it, because I was not able to replicate it on my devices.

 ## Feature Testing